Best Apple Watch cases

 It adds a lot of bulk to your Apple Watch, but for people that work in construction, or some other industry where dirt, dust, or paint falls from above regularly, the Survivor Tactical is a great protective cover from the elements.

-It comes in black, neon green, white, and coral.
+It comes in black, neon green, white, and coral and costs between $21 and $43, depending on your color choice.
 It is only available for the 42mm Apple Watch.

 Catalyst Waterproof Case

 Catalyst makes the ultimate waterproof cases for your gadgets and it paid special attention to creating the perfect waterproof case for the Apple Watch.
 The Series 1 (and Series 0) Apple Watches are not waterproof.
-They are water resistant.
 With the Catalyst, you can jump right into the deep end.
 It is rated at 5ATM and you can go as deep as 50 meters under water with it.

 Now, I know what you're thinking.
 "But, I have the Apple Watch Series 2 and it's already waterproof."
-It may be waterproof, but with the new, updated version of Catalyst for Series 2, you can swim as deep as 100 meters under water!
+It may be waterproof (ish), but with the Catalyst for Series 2, you can swim as deep as 100 meters under water!

 The case is multi-layered and specially designed to absorb the shock from drops as high as six feet.